Engee documentation

 g = lshape( 10 )

-You can see which element numbers of the input matrix should participate in the computation of which results.
-In a 5-element scheme, elements 1, 2 and 5 (neighbouring elements) participate in the calculation of element 1.
+You can see which element numbers of the input matrix should be involved in calculating which results.
+With a 5-element scheme, elements 1, 2, and 5 (adjacent elements) participate in the calculations of element 1.

-Now let us load a function that defines the Laplace operator on an arbitrary grid, using a 4-connected domain for the computation.
+Now let's load a function that sets the Laplace operator on an arbitrary grid, using a 4-connected domain for calculations.

 using SparseArrays, LinearAlgebra